vmware-tanzu/tanzu-cli/docs/full/README.md

 ## Target

-A Target refers to a category or tier of control planes that the CLI can interact with.
-There are currently two supported targets : `kubernetes` (or `k8s`) and `mission-control` (or `tmc`) which corresponds to the Kubernetes cluster endpoint type and Tanzu Mission Control endpoint type respectively.
-A context is associated with one of the two supported targets.
+A Target refers to a category of commands or tier of control planes that the CLI can interact with.
+There are currently three supported targets : `kubernetes` (or `k8s`), `mission-control` (or `tmc`) and `operations` (or `ops`).
 Plugins are generally associated with one of the above mentioned targets but if a plugin doesn't fall into any of the above categories a developer can create a plugin with the `global` target.
 A plugin using the `global` target is available as a root Tanzu CLI sub-command.
-To see plugins that only apply to the `kubernetes` target or only to the `mission-control` target, run the command `tanzu <target>'.
+To see plugins that only apply to a specific target, run the command `tanzu <target>'.

 Similarly, commands from plugins that are associated with a target are unambiguously invoked by prefixing the command group with the target, like so: